jurrien-fakkeldij/chapter-workshop-beth/README.md

   </body>
 </BaseHtml>
 ```
-Also adding our route for /clicked and giving it a proper response.
+Now we need to add the `POST /clicked` to our router to create the response with html to replace the button.
 ```javascript
 .post("/clicked", () => (
   <div>Now I am a div and not a button anymore returned from the server</div>
 ))
 ```
-It should now work on http://localhost:3000/ displaying a button first and when
+Now it should work on http://localhost:3000.
+It should display the button we created and when clicking it, it should show the div we added.

-clicking on it it changes to the div we created in our post.
+CHANGED TEXT UNTIL HERE

 #### Adding some css (but don't make it too hard because we are ING developers and not used to css)
 For this we are going to use tailwindcss (https://tailwindcss.com/) and they